MaxenceBouvier/sherlog/README.md

 ## Contributing

 Contributions welcome!
-If you’d like to add rules, improve the CLI, or enhance docs:
+If you’d like to add rules, improve the CLI, or enhance docs, we'd love your help 😊:

 - Fork and create a feature branch.
 - Add or update tests for behavior changes (`pytest`).